Closing the logs-to-issues loop with AI agents

 Wire it into Claude Code

 In Grafana Cloud, create an Access Policy scoped to logs:read only (no logs:write, no admin), then generate a token under that policy.
-That token is the agent’s entire permission surface for Loki.
+That token is the agent’s only Loki credential.

 Put the connection details and the allowlist in .claude/settings.local.json (per-project, gitignored by default, so the token stays out of git):